crapp80/JavaScript30_Course/JSDrumKit/readme.md

-You can see it in action here: <a href="https://crapp80.github.io/JavaScript30_Course/JSDrumKit/" target="_blank">https://crapp80.github.io/JavaScript30_Course/JSDrumKit/</a>
+You can see it in action here: [Link to GitHub Page](https://crapp80.github.io/JavaScript30_Course/JSDrumKit/)